-- 2. The present filing includes the proposed manual rates for MVPHIC's large group EPO/PPO products for 1Q17 and 2Q17.2 These rates will affect approximately 2,234 Vermonters covered under 19 group policies. - 3.
-With this filing, MVPHIC proposes to complete an average annual rate decrease of -11.1% for members renewing in 1Q17 and an average annual rate decrease change of -8.9% for those renewing in 2Q17, when measured from 1Q16 and 2Q16, respectively.
-The quarterly changes proposed by this filing are a decrease of -1.1% for 1Q17 and an increase of 2.5% for 2Q17. - 4.
-In previous filings for this book of business, MVPHIC used a paid pharmacy trend factor in its rate development that was supplied by its newly-contracted pharmacy benefit manager (PBM) that did not take into consideration MVPHIC's Vermont book of business.
-MVPHIC's PBM now has sufficient Vermont data to supply Vermont-specific trend estimates.
-The PBM supplied low, high, and best estimates, with MVPHIC incorporating the best estimate into the proposed rates. - 5.
-MVPHIC's 2016 rate manual includes a "manual rate cap" when rating group policyholders.
+- 2. The present filing includes the proposed manual rates for MVPHIC's large group EPO/PPO products for 3Q17 and 4Q17.2 These rates will affect approximately 145 Vermonters renewing their coverage in 3Q17 and 4Q17, and approximately 2,196 Vermonters in total. - 3.
+With this filing, MVPHIC proposes to complete an average annual rate increase of 5.4% for members renewing in 3Q17 and an average annual rate increase of 7.7% for those renewing in 4Q17, when measured from 3Q16 and 4Q16, respectively.
+The quarterly changes proposed by this filing are 3.6% for 3Q17 and 2.7% for 4Q17. - 4.
+MVPHIC proposes a paid medical trend of 5.0%, which includes a 0.0% utilization trend, and a 16.2% paid pharmacy trend. - 5.
+MVPHIC's 2017 rate manual includes a "manual rate cap" when rating group policyholders.
 This cap would increase or reduce the manual rate to be within 15% of a group's experience.
 The manual rate cap has not yet affected rates for any existing MVPHIC policyholders. - 6.
-MVPHIC assumes a general administrative expense load of 9.7%, and proposes a 2.0% contribution to reserve (CTR).3
+MVPHIC assumes a general administrative expense load of 9.7%, and proposes a 2.0% contribution to reserve (CTR).3 - 7.
+MVPHIC anticipates that the proposed rates would generate a traditional loss ratio of 86.2%.
+The anticipated loss ratio using the federal formula is 82.2.%.
+MVPHIC calculated these loss ratios by including actuarial billback amounts and the HCA fee in its claims data.
+When including these fees as taxes and assessments instead, the anticipated traditional loss ratio on the filed rates is 86.1% and the anticipated federal loss ratio is 81.0%.
+See L&E analysis at 6.